AIT-brainlab/AITGPT-APP/README.md

 # AITGPT — University AI Chatbot

 A full-stack AI-powered chatbot application for the Asian Institute of Technology (AIT).
 The system provides role-based conversational assistance for seven user types: guest, candidate (prospective student), student, faculty, staff, alumni, and management.
 The frontend is a React/TypeScript application served as an overlay widget on a university landing page.
-The backend is a Django REST API that authenticates users, proxies chat requests to an external Langflow AI service, and logs all interactions to a PostgreSQL database.
+The backend is a Django REST API that authenticates users, proxies chat requests to an external Langflow AI service, and logs all interactions to a PostgreSQL database..

 ----